 Should you take PTE Core?

-While PTE Core will be accepted by the IRCC in late 2023, it is not yet accepted and little is known about the specific details of the test or the specific date the IRCC will begin accepting scores as proof of English proficiency.
+While PTE Core will be accepted by the IRCC in early 2024, it is not yet accepted and little is known about the specific details of the test or the specific date the IRCC will begin accepting scores as proof of English proficiency.
 If you are looking to sit a test to show your English Language proficiency that is currently accepted by the IRCC, the main two options accepted are the IELTS General Training and CELPIP.
 The IELTS General Training test is widely administered across the globe and can be booked here

 Most Common Asked Questions about PTE Core Currently